icambron/twix.js/README.markdown

 If you want to build Twix for yourself, you'll need to install CoffeeScript.
 Then clone the repo out and run this:

-    cake configure build
+    make configure build

 Configure just installs the NPMs and brings in Moment as a submodule, so you only have to do that part once.

 Note that the source is `src/twix.coffee`; the output is `bin/twix.js`.
 You can run the tests via

-    cake test
+    make test

 You can also run the tests in-browser by building and then loading `test/test.html`.

 ##Contributing##